 Clothing is Saudi Arabia is largely based on religious guidelines and social norms.
 Country of origin, age, religiosity level, location, and free will all impact what someone wears in Saudi Arabia.
 Modesty is very important in the cultural framework of most Saudis.

 In public spaces, most women in Saudi Arabia cover their legs, arms, cleavage, and hair.
-They usually wear a black abaya, hijab, and niqab (face covering).
-Hijab, niqab, and abaya are no longer legally required and are not expected of western women.
+They usually wear a black abaya, hijab, and/or niqab (face covering).
+Hijab, niqab, and abaya are no longer legally required and are not expected of Western women but very much appreciated.

-Saudi Arabia is currently experiencing a lot of changes so you may see a large range of modest fashion depending on where you are and who you’re around.
+Saudi Arabia is experiencing many changes, so you may see a wide range of modest fashion depending on where you are, who you are, and who you’re around.

 What to Wear in Makkah or Madinah?

 Makkah and Madinah are considered holy cities to Muslims.
 Makkah is where Muslims come to perform the religious pilgrimages, umrah and hajj.
 Non-Muslims are not allowed to visit Makkah.
-If you are a muslim, modest clothing and hijab are mandatory in Makkah and expected in Madinah.
+If you are a Muslim, modest clothing and hijab are mandatory in Makkah and expected in Madinah.
+Most people wear a black or dark colored abaya at shopping centers and restaurants.
+I also noticed a lot of niqabis.
 Makeup and perfume are not allowed to be worn in Makkah.
+Not adhering to these norms may cause adverse reactions as these are conservative cities.

-In Jeddah or Riyadh, you can wear any style of modest clothing.
-Long sleeve maxi dresses and loose pants and tops are fine.
-You may get a few looks if you wear short sleeves but not in spaces that have a lot of tourists.
+In Jeddah or Riyadh, you can wear any modest clothing.
+Long-sleeve maxi dresses and loose pants and tops are fine.
+Although, most wear abayas in public spaces.
+You may get a few looks if you wear short sleeves, but not in spaces with many tourists.
+Riyadh is more conservative than Jeddah, in my opinion.

 What to Wear in AlUla

-AlUla is mostly full of tourists so the modesty rules are very lax.
+AlUla is primarily full of tourists so the modesty rules are very lax.
 You do not have to wear an abaya or hijab here.
-There are lots of mixed-gender pools, festivals, and parties.
+There are lots of mixed-gender swimming pools, festivals, and events.

-In women only spaces, anything goes.
-Hijab and niqab are not required.
-Most wear their party clothes under their abaya.
+In women-only spaces, anything goes.
+A hijab and niqab are not required.
+Women wear dresses and jeans under their abaya.
+Most will wear festive clothes under their abaya in a party setting.
 If you get invited to a wedding or party with a woman-only section, you may be asked to put away your phone to ensure that photos aren’t taken.
-Always dress to the nines or you will be outdressed.
+Always dress to the nines as it will look like a fashion show.

 Do Women in Saudi Arabia Have to Wear Hijab?